East Bowling: Early history and topography

 Most of Bowling was above the 500 ft contour and much of it above the 600 ft contour.
 The soil cover was boulder clay, unsuitable for arable farming.
 Altitude and poor soil limited the available crops.
 Little wheat could be grown.
 Grains were either barley or oats.
 Cudworth could find scant evidence that the "three open field" system had ever been used in Bowling, though it was a major feature of Bradford, Manningham and Horton.
 Outside of the parks of Bowling Hall the land was divided into small walled closes in pastoral use, a pattern which had prevailed since ancient times.
-There was no common land in Bowling, and there had never been an enclosure act.
+There was no common land in Bowling, and there had never been an inclosure act.

 Referring to John Smith's estate map of 1776 Cudworth notes that Bowling was almost devoid of trees (apart from some new planting around Bolling Hall) although place names such as Oaks Fold, Oaks Lane, The Parks, Coppice etc. suggested it was once well wooded.
 Cudworth laments the substitution of "Bowling" for "Bolling" but is unable to say when it occurred except that it was "early".
 "If in this sketch we used the modern spelling and pronunciation it will be as a concession to modern notions."